 In Sec.
 5.3, we show this quantity turns out to be quite informative as it can indicate the reliability of predictions (useful as a confidence/uncertainty metric) or a shift in the input domain (useful for domain adaptation).
-This is based on the fact that if the query is from the same data distribution as the training and is unchallenging, all inference paths of a system trained with consistency path constraints work well and yield similar results (as they were trained to); whereas under a distribution shift or for a challenging query, different paths break in different ways resulting in dissimilar predictions, and therefore, creating a higher variance.
+This is based on the fact that if the query is from the same data distribution as the training and is unchallenging, all inference paths of a system trained with consistency path constraints work well and yield similar results (as they were trained to); whereas under a distribution shift or for a challenging query, different paths break in different ways resulting in dissimilar predictions.
 In other words, usually correct predictions are consistent while mistakes are inconsistent.
-(Plots 8(b), 8(c), 8(d).)
+(Plots 9(b), 9(c), 9(d).)